aaronfrey/aaronfrey/README.md

 ### Hey there.
 I'm Aaron 👋

  I am a Web Developer in Philadelphia.
 I like dumb, (and on occasion, good) scary movies.
-My spirit animal is Ellen Ripley in a P-5000 Power Loader.
+My guiding light is Ellen Ripley in a P-5000 Power Loader (W.W.E.R.I.A.P.L.D?).

 <p align="center">
   <img src="./images/powerloader.gif?raw=true" alt="Get away from her..."/>